-If you feel like you are struggling with your
+If you feel like you are struggling with your mental health, visit mhascreening.org to check your symptoms.

 It's free, private, and anonymous.
 Once you have your results, MHA will give you information and resources to help you start to feel better.